An elementary introduction to information geometry: Information manifolds

 The function $l^{\alpha}(x;\theta)$ is called the {\em $\alpha$-likelihood} function.
 Then the $\alpha$-representation of the FIM, the $\alpha$-FIM for short, is expressed as:

 We can rewrite compactly the $\alpha$-FIM, as $I_{ij}^{\alpha}(\theta)=\int \partial_i l^{\alpha}\partial_j l^{-\alpha} \dmu(x)$.
 Expanding the $\alpha$-FIM, we get:

-The $1$-representation of the FIM is called the {\em logarithmic representation} and its $0$-representation is called the {\em square root representation}.
+The $1$-representation of the density is called the {\em logarithmic representation} (or $e$-representation), the $-1$-representation the {\em mixture representation} (or $m$-representation), and its $0$-representation is called the {\em square root representation}.
 The set of {\em $\alpha$-scores} vectors $B_\alpha\eqdef \{\partial_i l^{\alpha}\}_i$ are interpreted as the tangent basis vectors of the $\alpha$-base $B_\alpha$.
 Thus the FIM is $\alpha$-independent.

 Furthermore, the $\alpha$-representation of the FIM can be rewritten under mild conditions~\cite{IG-2014} as:

 Since we have:

 it follows that: